OctopusDeploy/docs/docs/shared-content/concepts/lifecycles.include.md

 Lifecycles are defined by phases.
 A lifecycle can have one or many phases.

 - Phases occur in order.
-One phase must have a complete successful deployment before the next phase will be deployed to.
+One phase must have a complete, successful deployment before the release will be deployed to the next phase.
 - Phases have one or more environments.
 - Environments in a phase can be defined as automatic deployment environments or manual deployment environments.
 - Phases can have a set number of environments that must be released to before the next phase is available for deployment.